gilch/hebigo/README.md

 but any Python expression will work, even more complex ones like nested comprehensions or chained method calls.
 It's best to keep these simple though.
-Because you can't use macros in them.
+You can't use macros in them.

 ## Hotword Expressions
-Hotword expressions are called expressions because they evaluate to a value, but they resemble Python's statements in form, like
+Hotword expressions are called expressions because they evaluate to a value, but they resemble Python's statements in form:
 ```
 word:
    block1